 Through a sustainable, market-driven model, First Book is creating equal access to quality education — making everything from brand-new, high-quality books and educational resources, to sports equipment, winter coats, snacks, and more – affordable to its member network of more than 350,000 educators who exclusively serve kids in need.

 The Administration for Children’s Services (ACS) protects and promotes safety and well-being of New York City’s children and families by providing child welfare, juvenile justice, and early care and education services.
-In January, NYC ACS announced their plans to share I AM LITTLE RED with thousands of at-risk youth, both online and through 300 city agencies and nonprofit service providers.
+In January of 2018, NYC ACS announced their plans to share I AM LITTLE RED with thousands of at-risk youth, both online and through 300 city agencies and nonprofit service providers.

 Through educating high-risk girls and boys about their rights and resources, FAIR Girls motivates students to keep themselves safe from exploitation and trafficking and to become peer educations to “tell their friends” how to do the same.